shashankprasanna/sagemaker-workshop-2021/content/3_build-train/hyperparametertune_xgboost_model.md

 weight: 2
 ---

+{{% notice info %}}
-# Train a new model
+Start this section in a new Jupyter notebook
+{{% /notice %}}

-In this second model, you will fix the gender imbalance in the dataset using SMOTE and train another model using XGBoost with hyperparameter tuning and Debugger.
-This model will also be saved to our registry and eventually approved for deployment.
+In this section we'll train a second model fix the gender imbalance in the dataset using SMOTE and train the model using XGBoost with hyperparameter tuning and Debugger.
+We will also save this modelto our registry and eventually approved for deployment.

+### Import necessary packages

 ```bash
 !pip install imbalanced-learn==0.7.0 -q